PadmanabhanSaravanan/Rest-API/README.md

 * An identifier for the resource you are interested in.
 This is the URL for the resource, also known as the endpoint.
 In fact, URL stands for Uniform Resource Locator.
 * The operation you want the server to perform on that resource, in the form of an HTTP method, or verb.
 The common HTTP methods are GET, POST, PUT, and DELETE.

+### **Need of Rest**

+* Seperate Client & Server
+* REST is Independent of platform and language
+* Flexibility & Scalability
+* Not Constrained to one format can return (Xml,JSON etcc)
+* Since built on top of HTTP, can take adavantage of HTTP cache
+* Easy to use
+* Discoverability